 This app plots every Walmart store in the USA and Canada on the map view.
 It uses location services to find your location and as you move.

-By using the app, it will ask you to update any information to help others who may want to park there.
+By using this app, it will ask you to update any information to help others who may want to park there.

-There are information tips on where to park, if anyone’s been towed or told to go home.
+There are information tips on where to park, if anyone’s been towed or told to v leave, etc..
 According to the app, it uses location services; meaning iPhone or internet connection on iPads.
 GPS functions only work on iPhones and iPad xG/Cellular models.

-If you are permitted to park in Walmart (or any other’s) parking lot…
+If you are permitted to park in Walmart (or other businesses’) parking lot…

 Escapees Good Neighbor Policy: